andrew-dsi/andrew-dsi.github.io/_posts/2021-06-26-linear-regression.md

 <br>
 ### Key Definition  <a name="overview-definition"></a>

-*customer loyalty score* measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.
+The *loyalty score* metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.

 Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
-Customer X has a *customer loyalty score* of 1.0
+Customer X has a *loyalty score* of 1.0

 Example 2: Customer Y has a total grocery spend of $200 but only 20% is spent with our client.
 The remaining 80% is spend with competitors.
 Customer Y has a *customer loyalty score* of 0.2
 <br>